Daily Office Readings:

 PRAYER (contemporary language)

-Almighty God, who inspired your servant Luke the physician to declare
+Almighty God, who inspired your servant Luke the physician to set forth

 in the Gospel the love and healing power of your Son: Graciously continue

-in your Church the same love and power to heal, to the praise and glory
+in your Church this love and power to heal, to the praise and glory

 of your Name; through your Son Jesus Christ our Lord, who lives and reigns